arqam-dev/CodeWithArqam/concepts/nextjs.md

 <expand title="Data Fetching">
 ## Data Fetching

 Data fetching is how you get data into your Next.js application.
 Next.js provides multiple ways to fetch data, each optimized for different use cases.
-Understanding data fetching is crucial for building performant applications.

-### What is Data Fetching?

-**Data Fetching** means:
-- Getting data from APIs
-- Reading from databases
-- Loading files from file system
-- Fetching external resources
-- Getting user-specific data

-**Key Considerations:**
-- **When** to fetch (build time, request time, client-side)
-- **Where** to fetch (server vs client)
-- **How** to cache (performance optimization)
-- **What** to fetch (only what you need)

----

 ### App Router: Data Fetching (Next.js 13+)